Financial Planning -> Wills and Estates -> Minimizing Probate Fees, Joint Ownership of Assets

 Joint ownership of vehicles not only avoids probate fees, but may also make the transfer of the vehicle less complicated.
 In BC, only the death certificate is required to transfer the vehicle to the surviving joint owner.
 The Insurance Corporation of BC (ICBC) has a helpful Checklist for Estate Transfers (pdf).

 When property is owned jointly with someone other than a spouse, it is wise to have a co-ownership agreement in place at the start.
-See the Pushor Mitchell LLP article about the importance of co-ownership agreements.
+See the Pushor Mitchell LLP article Inheriting Property Jointly With Other Beneficiaries And The Importance of Co-Ownership Agreements.

 A gratuitous transfer is often done by a parent with adult children.
 In the case of a bank or investment accounts, it may be done so that the adult child can help manage the financial affairs of the parent.
 In the case of real estate, including a principal residence of the parent, there may be many reasons this is done.
 If a parent has more than one child or heir, and the property is transferred into joint tenancy with only one of the children or heirs, it is extremely important for the parent to put into writing the intention behind the creation of the joint account, indicating if the intention is to transfer beneficial ownership to the new joint owner, or just to have the new joint owner holding those assets temporarily, with eventual dispersal by the estate.
 The lack of this type of documentation has resulted in many court cases.
 The will should indicate whether jointly held assets that were gratuitously transferred are